Fine Arts Studio (BFA and BA)

 "What's Next" by Acejoslyn Lipuma

 "For Whom the Bell Tolls" by Carmen Schultheis

 Artists with degrees in Fine Arts pursue many paths to find outlets for their creativity.
 Those wishing to teach at the college level or advance their education in the arts go on to graduate school.
 Others embark immediately on careers as professional artists, opening studios where they develop work for exhibition.

 Successful fine artists are often adventurous and entrepreneurial in spirit, often supporting their art-making careers with parallel work.
 Artists often work as teachers in community programs or as administrators in galleries, museums, arts organizations, or schools.
 Others work as studio assistants or apprentices to established professional artists.
 Some pursue art history degrees and become critics, curators, art publishers, or historians.
 Studio artists are often commissioned -- or receive grant support -- for special projects including portraiture, illustration work, public sculpture, billboard art, or mural installations.
 Others find work as art framers, space designers or in the fields of decorative and crafts arts.

 Please visit the links below for additional information:

 Montclair State University’s art and design programs are among the region’s most competitive, and meet the rigorous standards of the National Association of Schools of Art & Design (NASAD).

-To apply to the Art and Design BFA and BA Fine Arts Studio programs, or to any of the Department of Art and Design programs, please visit Department Admissions.
+To apply to the Art and Design BFA and BA Fine Arts Studio programs, or to any of the Department of Art and Design programs, go to: Fine Arts Studio BFA Applicants.